Startups

 AreaMinimum barOwnerEvidence artifact

-Identity & permissionsScoped service identity; least privilegeEng + SecurityPermission matrix + audit log sample
+Identity & permissionsScoped service identity; least-privilege accessEngineering + SecurityPermission map + sample audit log

-Evaluation200+ golden tasks; regression gate in CIAgent OpsEval report with pass/fail thresholds
+EvaluationGolden task suite; regression gate before deployAgent OpsEval report with explicit thresholds

-Data governanceRetention limits; PII redaction; subprocessors listedSecurity + LegalDPA + data flow diagram
+Data governanceRetention limits; PII handling; subprocessors documentedSecurity + LegalDPA + data flow diagram

-1. Define the workflow manifest: inputs, allowed tools, forbidden actions, success criteria.
+1. Write a workflow manifest: inputs, allowed tools, forbidden actions, and what “success” means.

-3. Add structured actions: tool calls that propose changes; require approval.
+3. Move to structured proposals: tool calls that propose changes, gated by approval.

-5. Operationalize: weekly eval reviews, incident postmortems, and quarterly expansions.
+5. Make operations routine: scheduled eval review, incident postmortems, and controlled expansions.

 {